“What is your proudest accomplishment?” is one of the most asked questions in an interview.

 3. What is your proudest moment in your life?

 The most foolproof method to answer such questions is to follow the S.T.A.R approach (Situation/ Task/ Approach/ Result).
 Most candidates tend to answer such questions by following the S.T.A.R approach in a backward manner; this gives the interviewer more chances to ask you questions and to understand what the situation is.

 Best Approach to Answer What is your proudest accomplishment:

-Though accomplishments in life gives one great motivation and boosts confidence.
+Though accomplishments in life give one great motivation and boost confidence.
 But these kinds of questions can put the candidates in a difficult position, when suddenly asked, often leaving candidates feeling ill-prepared.

 1. The first step when handling such what is your proudest accomplishment question is to give a good thought about it.
 Try to consider more than one major achievement, at most three.
 There are two main reasons for this.